pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

 and make progress.
 -->

-* An extension of the model that kube-scheduler has about resources.
+* Extend the model that kube-scheduler has about resources.
 Instead, it will need information from the plugin for each resource request to determine where a Pod using the resource might run.
 The [Representing Compute Resources in Kubernetes